 Considering Applying to the Green Fund?
 We highly recommend that you email firstname.lastname@example.org to schedule a time to meet with our sustainability staff to discuss your project.
 These meetings are helpful to identify other University partners and to understand the types of projects the Green Fund supports.

 The Penn Green Fund Review Board is made up of nine individuals from the Penn Community.
-These individuals will represent students both graduate and undergraduate, faculty, large and small schools, and staff.
-This board is chaired by Penn’s Sustainability Director to guide the review board decision making process.
+These individuals will represent students, faculty, and staff.